Hansini1207/Resume_Builder_Java_Application/README.md

 ## Features
 - Interactive GUI using Java AWT.
 - Collects user details such as skills, education, experience, and languages.
-- Dynamically generates a professional HTML-formatted resume.
+- Generates a structured HTML-based resume.

 ## Technologies Used
 - **Java (AWT, Event Handling, File I/O)**